-It was a still, windless night when my alarm buzzed me away before 5am, with the stars still twinkling outside and no light yet on the horizon in the Dolomites this past January.
+It was a still, windless night when my alarm buzzed me away before 5am, with the stars still twinkling outside and no light yet on the horizon in the heart of the Dolomites this past January.

 Knowing I was in for a treat, I flung off the covers and bundled myself up with multiple merino layers beneath my ski gear.
 Today was going to be great!

 While I have never professed to be a morning person, sunrise on top of 3000 meter mountain in the Italian Alps can tempt even me out of bed, as long as there an espresso or two thrown in there.
 I’m glad I can always count on that in Italy.

 Come wintertime, there is a very unique experience offered in the Agordino region of the Dolomites.
 Every Friday you have the chance to take the cablecar to the top of the Marmolada mountain very early in the morning and watch the sunrise from the platforms at the top at 3,265 meters.

 Known locally as the Queen of the Dolomites, I was excited to pay homage and was prepared to fangirl accordingly.